 Blackstone Group (BX) is valued at 9.4x on a one-year forward earnings basis.

 Alternative asset managers have distributed 40%–60% of their earnings in dividends.

 Energy prices (USO) have gone below $50 per barrel in 1Q17, as OPEC and Russia pushed for higher prices through an output freeze rendered partially ineffective by a rise in the US oil rig count.

 Blackstone Group (BX), the biggest alternative asset manager, attracted $16.7 billion across its offerings in 4Q16, bringing its total over the past year to $69.7 billion.

 Among alternative managers, Blackstone (BX) has been a consistent outperformer in the real estate space.

 In 2016, alternatives saw higher investments as well as exits on the back of improved liquidity, rising markets, higher valuations, and distressed pricing in corporate credit.

 Alternative managers’ private equity divisions have seen a rebound in their holdings’ valuations since the second half of 2016.

-Alternative asset managers such as Blackstone Group, KKR & Co., and The Carlyle Group saw improved performances in 2H16 on improved broader markets and rising holdings valuations.
+Alternative asset managers saw improved operating performances in 2H16 on rising broader markets (SPY) (SPX) and a better global economic outlook.